Duckleeng/TweakCollection/README.md

 Receive side scaling (RSS) is a network driver technology that enables distribution of network receive processing across multiple CPUs in multiprocessor systems, therefore improving performance.
 However, it is often not properly configured out of the box with drivers, so additional configuration is necessary.

 Keep in mind that MSI-X is required for RSS to function properly [as it allows the ISR to run on the same CPU that executes the DPC](https://learn.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-receive-side-scaling#how-rss-improves-system-performance).
+If your NIC doesn't support MSI-X, it's recommended to disable RSS and instead configure a single-core affinity policy to avoid unnecessary inter-core communication.

 Firstly, ensure that a driver with proper RSS support is installed - [Which NICs/drivers support RSS?](Research.md#which-nicsdrivers-support-receive-side-scaling-rss)